johnsimcall/redhatgov.github.io/content/workshops/hyperconverged/lab1.md

 * Duration: 30 mins

-In an attempt to be efficient with our time today, we will create a virtual machine using a pre-created disk image.
+To be efficient with our time today, we will create a virtual machine using a pre-created disk image.
 Red Hat provides a minimal RHEL image that can be downloaded from the [Customer Portal](https://access.redhat.com/downloads/content/69/ver=/rhel---7/7.6/x86_64/product-software) in KVM/QCOW2 format.
 KVM, or Kernel-based Virtual Machine, is an accelerated